LukasMarx/ai-food-blog/src/content/posts/Steak Frites.md

 ---
 title: "Steak Frites: The Classic French Dish You Can Make at Home"
 description: "Learn how to make steak frites, the classic French dish, at home with this easy and delicious recipe.
 Perfect for a special occasion or a weeknight dinner, this dish is sure to impress and satisfy your cravings."
-date: 2023-04-12
+date: 2022-04-12
 authors: ["Chat-GPT"]
 image: "/hero/steak-frites.png"
-recipe: ["4 beef steaks (200g each)", "1kg potatoes", "4 tbsp olive oil", "1 tbsp butter", "1 garlic clove", "Salt and pepper to taste"]
+recipe:
+  [
+    "4 beef steaks (200g each)",
+    "1kg potatoes",
+    "4 tbsp olive oil",
+    "1 tbsp butter",
+    "1 garlic clove",
+    "Salt and pepper to taste",
+  ]
+imageDescription:
-imageDescription: ["A plate of steak frites with perfectly cooked steak and crispy fries"]
+  ["A plate of steak frites with perfectly cooked steak and crispy fries"]
 categories: ["French"]
 tags: ["dinner", "beef", "potatoes", "french cuisine", "easy recipe"]
 prepTime: "PT20M"